-Actuator Torque Speed KRS-4014 S-HV 40.8 kg.cm @ 10.8v 0.19 sec / 60 deg @ 10.8v KRS-6003 HV 67.0 kg.cm @ 11.1v 0.22 sec / 60 deg @ 11.1v computational demanding task such as image processing and behavioral control are handled by the host processor.
+Actuator Torque Speed KRS-4014 S-HV 40.8 kg.cm @ 10.8v $0.19 \sec / 60 \deg @ 10.8v$ KRS-6003 HV 67.0 kg.cm @ 11.1v 0.22 sec / 60 deg @ 11.1v and assigned to two level of processors; high level host processor and low level micro-processor.
+Table 4 shows the specification of these processors.

-2. The low level micro-processor is made up of two sub-processors that handle task that requires real-time handling.
+- The high level host processor consist of a single main processors that processes and coordinates behavioral aspect of the robot.
+High complexity or computational demanding task such as image processing and behavioral control are handled by the host processor. - The low level micro-processor handles task that requires real-time handling.
 These task include motion control, sensor feedback and communication with the main processor.